Topics 2021 Meeting of Compliance Managers and Practitioners in Charge of Compliance Management

 (1) Opening remarks

-He also reported that the revision of the Transparency Guidelines was approved in January 2022, and that member companies shared their efforts for the Guidelines for Marketing Information Provision Activities, and stated that they will collect and disseminate information on global trends in the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) and Asia-Pacific Economic Cooperation (APEC).
+He also reported that the revision of the Transparency Guideline was approved in January 2022, and that member companies shared their efforts for the Guidelines for Marketing Information Provision Activities, and stated that they will collect and disseminate information on global trends in the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) and Asia-Pacific Economic Cooperation (APEC).
 Chugai will continue to collect and disseminate information on global trends in IFPMA and APEC.

-Code Compliance Promotion Committee
+Code Compliance Committee

-Satoshi Tanaka, Chair
+Satoshi Tanaka, Chairperson

 (2) Introduction of compliance initiatives of member companies